-Pelosi visits Kyiv, meets with Ukraine president
+Pelosi visits Kyiv, meets with Ukraine President

-Kyiv: U.S. House Speaker Nancy Pelosi has led a Congressional delegation to Kyiv to meet with Ukraine's president before heading to Poland for talks with officials there.
+Kyiv: US House Speaker Nancy Pelosi has led a Congressional delegation to Kyiv to meet with Ukraine's president before heading to Poland for talks with officials there on Sunday.

 Our delegation travelled to Kyiv to send an unmistakable and resounding message to the entire world: America stands firmly with Ukraine, Pelosi said in a statement released Sunday.